-This week at DIY MFA, we shift gears a little to talk about community.
+This week at DIY MFA, we shift gears a little to talk about why writers need community.
 There’s something about writers that makes them flock together.
 Like if you put two writers in a crowded cocktail party, they will inevitably find each other, almost like they have this fine-tuned writing radar.
 A “wradar” as it were.

 This isn’t just a new phenomenon either.
 For as long as there have been writers in the world, there have been communities of them joining together to share their work.
 Think of the Abbey Theater in Dublin or the Algonquin Round Table in New York.
 And yet, unlike many other arts (music and theater, for example), writing in itself is a very solitary activity.
 In the end, no amount of community will sit down and write that novel for you.
 Why then, if the bulk of the work must be done on one’s own, is community so important to a writer’s life?

 Belonging to a community of writers will help keep you centered during those moments of solitary madness (and we all have those from time to time).
 Whether this community is a critique group that meets in person or an online network, having other writers around will keep you from getting so sucked into your work that you lose that all-important sense of reality.
 (Wait, you mean my characters don’t actually exist?)

 Writers know when other writers are working and when they’re just blowing steam.
 If you have writer friends who ask you about your work, it will help keep you honest.
 After all, there’s only so many times you can say to another writer “well, uh, I’m still stuck on chapter 3…” before it lights a fire under your butt to get something done.

 3) It will give you perspective.